rorygibson/manager-readme/README.md

 I like Slack; if you can't see me face-to-face, Slack me.

 I get a lot of email.
-I don't read all of it, and I do use Outlook filters.
-If you require a timely or guaranteed response, use Slack or come and talk to me with your voice.
+I don't read all of it, and I do use email filters (aggressively).
+If you require a timely or guaranteed response, use Slack or come and talk to me with your actual voice.

 ## Meetings